-Top 12: Things to Do in Marrakech
+Top 12: What to Do in Marrakech (2026)

 1. Stay in a Traditional Riad

 Pro Tip: If you’re looking for a more adventurous yet equally authentic accommodation during your stay in Marrakech, why not spend the night in the desert?
 You’ll get to sleep under the stars in a traditional haima, a portable tent used by the nomadic Berber people.
-It’ll be a totally unique experience!

 2. Wander the Medina & Souks

-Spices, leather, artisanal crafts, carpets, jewelery… Come and visit a UNESCO World Heritage Site like no other!
+Spices, leather, artisanal crafts, carpets, jewelry… Come and visit a UNESCO World Heritage Site like no other!
 Marrakech’s medina and souks are a network of narrow streets and vibrant marketplaces selling anything you could possibly imagine.
 The perfect place to experience Moroccan culture and to find an authentic handicraft or two as a souvenir.

 3. Explore the Jemaa el-Fna Square